Unison Metals Limited Completes 1:10 Stock Split, Reducing Face Value from Rs. 10 to Rs. 1

 - Market perception: Stock splits are often viewed positively by the market as a sign of company growth and confidence.

-Investors and potential investors in Unison Metals should take note of this upcoming change in the company's share structure.
+Investors and potential investors in Unison Metals should take note of this change in the company's share structure.
 As always, it's advisable to consult with a financial advisor before making any investment decisions based on corporate actions such as stock splits.

 Historical Stock Returns for Unison Metals